fabib1209/Lotka-Volterra-Dynamics-Facilitate-Sustainable-Biocontrol-of-Wastewater-Sludge-Bulking/scripts/07VAR_.md

 # nothing exceeds the red lines in the graphs so the system is stable
 ```
 # 04 Application

+Granger causality tests were conducted, using the causality function (package vars) to evaluate whether past values of Ca. M. parvicella could predict Arcella spp. abundance, and vice versa.
+Instantaneous causality was also assessed with this function.
+To evaluate species-specific responses to unexpected changes in the other species’ abundance, impulse response function (IRF) analysis was performed using the irf function (package vars) (Fig. 4C)(Ewing et al., 2007).
+Additionally, forecast error variance decomposition (FEVD) was employed with the fevd function (package vars), to quantify how much of the variance in prediction errors for one organism could be attributed to changes in the other species’ abundance (Fig. 4B)(Lütkepohl, 2007).

 Here we show applications of Granger-causality, IRF and FEVD.